Coined quantum walks on the line: Disorder, entanglement, and localization: Introduction

-The manuscript is organized as follows.
-In Sec.~\ref{sec:model}, we introduce CQWs starting from the Hadamard walk.
-We consider how the wave function of the composite system evolves in time and show the analytical solution of the Hadamard walk.
-We then introduce the coin disorder and discuss how averages over disorder realizations are taken.
-In Sec.~\ref{sec:proba}, we explore the effects of coin disorder on the quantum state of the bipartite system and the walker occupation probability.
-We find that the disorder significantly slows down the underlying dynamics and argue that our findings are consistent with a walker localization.
-We further support this in Sec.~\ref{sec:entanglement} by considering the entanglement entropy and the entanglement negativity.
-Both these entanglement witnesses reveal features that substantiate the localization hypothesis.
-We contrast our results by considering different boundary conditions in Sec.~\ref{sec:bcs}.
-In Sec.~\ref{sec:conclusion}, we summarize our results and discuss some interesting future directions.
-Appendix~\ref{app:HW} follows Ref.~\cite{nayak2000quantum} to detail how the Hadamard walk is solved in Fourier space.
+\sw{ The manuscript is organized as follows.
+In Sec.~\ref{sec:model}, we introduce CQWs and the coin disorder we consider.
+In Sec.~\ref{sec:proba}, we briefly verify that the coin disorder yields a walker localization.
+We study the influence of the localization on the mixing properties in Sec.~\ref{sec:mix}.
+In Sec.~\ref{sec:qs} we explore how the localization affects the quantum state of the bipartite system by considering the state fidelity, the entanglement entropy and the entanglement negativity.
+In Sec.~\ref{sec:conclusion}, we summarize our results and discuss some interesting future directions. }